Cherylinn’s Stage 4 MCL Non-Hodgkin’s Lymphoma Story

 Low immunoglobulin (IgG) counts

 I always call Rituxan my go-to chemo medicine, because for some reason I was able to tolerate it, and it seemed to work for me.
-I just have a low IgGs.
+I just have a low IgG.

-My counts were low every three months it seemed.
+My counts were low every 3 months, it seemed.
 It got to be where we just knew to set me up for an infusion.
-It just seemed like for as long as I can remember, like maybe 2010, where every three months it seemed like I would have to go to get the immune globulin intravenous (IGIV).
+It just seemed like for as long as I can remember, like maybe 2010, every 3 months I would have to go to get the immune globulin intravenous (IGIV).

 Like I said, I was lucky enough that I worked for City of Hope.
 I would work in the morning, and then I’d go that afternoon to have the treatment, and then I’d be back to work the next day.
 I was fortunate enough that I worked for City of Hope, so I was able to do that.